juddlestone/github-backup/templates/README.md

 ## How It Works

 ### Workflow Schedule
-The backup process runs automatically on the first of every month at midnight via GitHub Actions.
-It can also be triggered manually via workflow dispatch.
+The backup process runs automatically at midnight on the first of every month through the `github-backup.yml` workflow.
+Backups can also be triggered ad-hoc via workflow dispatch.

 ### Backup Process